Fresh Lemonade Recipe

 Frequently Asked Questions

-Can I make this lemonade sugar-free?
+Can I make this sugar-free?

-How long does this lemonade stay fresh?
+How long does fresh lemonade last?

-The lemonade should last up to 5 days when stored in the refrigerator.
+Up to 5 days when stored in the refrigerator.

 Sweet Tea